felixmoore/Team5/README.md

 ## Branch - hack

-Progress on the first hack!
+Progress on the first hack, now with chat! (hopefully)

 ### How to run this?:
 Go to https://deception-game.herokuapp.com/!